-For professional fungus testing in the San Jose, CA area, look no further than Benchmark Environmental Engineering.
+For professional fungus testing in the San Jose, CA area, look no further than Benchmark Environmental.
 Over the past 20 years, our team of experienced and certified industrial hygienists has gained the trust of homeowners, property managers, government agencies, private businesses and insurance companies to help them with environmental testing, and occupational health and safety management needs.

 Materials Susceptible to Fungus